 Over our cups of nun chai Azeem told me stories about his city.
-Some years ago, on a cold winter morning, Mehran was on his way to school when he came across a group of solemn looking people on the street.
-The body had already been taken away, but Mehran remembers a woman with a bucket and a broom who was trying to scrub the blood from the pavement.
-But the blood had congealed and stuck to the ground and no matter how hard she scrubbed the blood stain didn’t move.
+Some years ago, on a cold winter morning, Azeem was on his way to school when he came across a group of solemn looking people on the street.
+He said the body had already been taken away, but there was a woman with a bucket and a broom who was scrubbing the remaining blood from the pavement.
+But the blood had congealed.
+Azeem said it had stuck solidly to the ground and no matter how hard she scrubbed the blood stain didn’t move.
 On that cold winter morning her hands almost froze.
 “Even the pavements of our city are full of memories,” Azeem said.
 But there was something more.
 It wasn’t simply the fact memories were there in the pavement, but the persistence of memory hurt, like water freezing hands that try persistently to scrub them away.

 Inside a radio